 Simplify this idea even further and stick each gift in a numbered paper bag.
 We have even more ideas for handmade Advent calendars on the blog.

-Advent Calendar Filler Ideas
+List of Advent Calendar Filler Ideas

 Edible Advent Calendar Fillers